How to Prevent the Top 10 OSHA Violations

 Don’t Be Complacent About Office Safety

 Some business owners may think that safety can be a distant focus because their office has two steps to the parking lot, tons of carpet, and no equipment more complex than a Keurig.
 Isn’t OSHA concerned with factories and industrial sites filled with heavy machinery and equipment where the focus is on manual labor?

 Not so fast!
-It turns out that offices have plenty of hidden dangers, no matter how climate controlled and cushy.
-So, regardless of the office location you find yourself in, safety should always take precedence.
+It turns out that offices have plenty of hidden dangers, no matter how climate-controlled and cushy.
+So, regardless of which office location you find yourself in, safety should always take precedence.